 Get Your Dog to Vomit

 The best and the safest method for inducing vomiting is to give your dog hydrogen peroxide.
 It is recommended to use 3% Hydrogen Peroxide from a fresh, unopened bottle.
 Old peroxide does not work well as it can go flat and have no foaming ability.

 Try this: Pour one tablespoon of fresh Hydrogen Peroxide on a slice of plain old white bread and put it in your dog’s food bowl.
-If your dog has not vomited in 15 minutes, double the dose.
+Suppose your dog has not vomited in 15 minutes, double the dose.
 If your dog has not vomited after that, consult your veterinarian to induce vomiting by another means.
 Never use peroxide more than twice because of the risk of more serious gastrointestinal irritation.
-If a second dose is needed, this needs to be given orally with a syringe or other means being careful that the dog is swallowing it and it is not getting into their lungs.
+If a second dose is needed, this needs to be given orally with a syringe or other means being careful that the dog is swallowing it, and it is not getting into their lungs.

 Call Poison Control